ISLET

 In October 2024, members of the IDF Europe YOURAH Network had an incredible opportunity to visit the Helmholtz Diabetes Research Centre in Munich, Germany.
 Here they interviewed many scientists working on the ISLET project.

-Check out the first video in a new series around their time at Helmholtz, where they explore the inspiring collaboration between people living with diabetes and researchers working toward breakthrough treatments.
+Check out this video series around their time at Helmholtz, where they explore the inspiring collaboration between people living with diabetes and researchers working toward breakthrough treatments.

 Read the blog